Do I Have to Have an Attorney for my Family Law Case?

 When representing yourself, you run the risk of missing various deadlines tied into financial disclosures, witnesses, discovery, and trial management that, when missed, could lead to delay, evidence preclusion, and ultimately poor substantive results.

-Denver divorce and custody attorneys provide a wide array of benefits.
+Hiring divorce attorneys in Denver provide a wide array of benefits.
 They are advisors who will methodically look at your facts and concerns, in synch with the law, for purposes of not only providing sound advice, but also to help you determine your options from a strategic and substantive standpoint.
 From there, they are guides through the court system, which is an environment laden with rules and procedures and is much less informal than might be conveyed by movies or friends.
 Finally, they are advocates for you at each turn.
 This will include presenting your case, arguing or negotiating your case with the other side, and ultimately battling for you in court should your matter proceed to trail.
 Lawyers provide an invaluable service with one goal in mind, your objectives.